 Serving people with diabetes since 1967

 Diabetes Ireland is the national charity dedicated to helping people with diabetes.
 We achieve this by providing support, education and motivation to everyone affected by diabetes.
 Diabetes Ireland also raises public awareness of diabetes and its symptoms and funds research into finding a cure for diabetes.

 Living with diabetes is not easy!
 However, with the right help, advice and support, there is no reason why Irish people with diabetes cannot live life to the full.
 This is our goal and each year through our patient education and information services we provide that support to thousands of Irish people with diabetes and their families when needed most.

-- Patient support via our telephone lo-call helpline 01 842 8118 and local support branches.
+- Patient support via our telephone call 01 842 8118 and local support branches.

-- Information via our website, social media, literature and our quarterly magazine “Diabetes Ireland”.
+- Information via our website, social media, literature and our magazine “Diabetes Ireland”, posted three time annually.